 Consider the numbers well.
 Efficient execution requires smaller numbers.
 Churchill’s WW2 cabinet had five people.
 David Lloyd George initially had three.

 Align the specific nature of the challenge to the skills.
-If you’re looking to undertake a digital transformation, hire an expert in Digital transformation even if it is only to see you through this phase.
+If you’re looking to undertake a digital transformation, then hire an expert in digital transformation even if it is only to see you through this phase.
 Eric Geddes was recruited into the WW1 cabinet purely because of his expertise in railways, military transportation and small arms production.